crowdbotics/modules/docs/scaffold-upgrade.md

 # Upgrading the scaffold to v2

-This tool will guide you in upgrading the React Native scaffold of your app from version 1.1.0 to version 2.0.0.
+This document will guide you in upgrading the React Native scaffold of your app from version 1.1.0 to version 2.0.0.

 ## Requirements